Fed's Williams says 'personally' wasn't far from willing to taper in September

 "I personally wasn't as far away from being willing to initiate a small taper" compared with some other top Fed officials, John Williams, the president of the San Francisco Fed, told reporters after a speech at Boise State University.

-Fed Chairman Ben Bernanke said in June the Fed would probably reduce its $85-billion (53.2 billion pounds)-a-month in bond purchases later this year and end the purchases by mid-2014.
+Fed Chairman Ben Bernanke said in June the Fed would probably reduce its $85-billion-a-month in bond purchases later this year and end the purchases by mid-2014.

 A decision on when to taper and end the program will hinge on the momentum in the economy, Williams said.